Model Inversion meets Cryptographic Fuzzy Extractors: Security via Fuzzy Extractor Primitive

-A fuzzy extractor (\fe) is an existing cryptographic primitive that derives high-entropy cryptographic keys from a noisy input source, such as human biometrics~\cite{2004:fe}.
-Specifically, it extracts a uniformly random string from an input vector, such that the same string can be reliably reproduced from other close input vectors.
-This ``error-correcting'' property makes \fe well-suited for noisy-source authentication.
+A fuzzy extractor (FE) is a celebrated cryptographic primitive~\cite{2004:fe}.
+At a high level, an \fe derives high-entropy cryptographic keys from a noisy input source, like human biometrics, such that the secret key can be reliably reproduced later from close inputs~\cite{2004:fe}.
+This makes \fe a natural fit for noisy-source authentication, where benign noise in the input should be tolerated without compromising security.

-\paragraph{\bf Background on \fe.} A \fe primitive is defined by two functions \gen and \rep. The function \gen takes input $\x$ and outputs a secret extracted key $r$ and a public helper string $p$.
-The function \rep takes some close input $\x'$ and helper $p$ to reproduce $r$.
-Typically, an \fe scheme is instantiated using another cryptographic primitive called a secure sketch, which provides the error-correction property, and a randomness extractor, which ensures uniformity of the secret $r$~\cite{2004:fe}.
-The security property of \fe guarantees that the helper $p$ can be released publicly without revealing any information about $r$, enabling $r$ to be used as a secret key for any downstream cryptographic applications.

-\paragraph{\bf FE-based Authentication.} The roles of the \fe \gen outputs $r$ and $p$ as secrets and helpers respectively correspond to the outputs $\y$ and $s$ of the ideal primitive we defined earlier.
-Hence, an \fe scheme can be easily integrated into the face authentication pipeline in~\Cref{algo:enroll-auth} by substituting with \fe's \gen and \rep functions \footnote{Other methods of integrating \fe into face authentication have also been proposed, such as~\cite{2017:fe-pke} using the \fe secret output $r$ to generate keys for a public-key encryption scheme, though this distinction is not relevant.}.
-Note that only $(r,p)$ must be persistently stored for subsequent use at authentication time.

-No secure \fe construction prior to our work that performs \Lt norm error-correction is known to the best of our knowledge.
-To illustrate the lack of such a primitive, we will take the closest \fe scheme we know of that approximates for \Lt-correction, called Facial-Fuzzy Extractor (or \facialfe)~\cite{2021:facial-fe}, and show that it is insecure.

-\paragraph{\bf \facialfe.} \facialfe claims to provide the only computationally secure \fe that works for an approximation of the \Lt metric using a specific lattice-based metric~\cite{2021:facial-fe}.
-It uses dense and efficiently decodable lattices, where each input is decoded to a lattice point, and the difference vector is the helper string.
-The hashed input and the public helper string are stored as the persistent secret to help reconstruct the original input from the authentication input.
-The \facialfe construction from~\cite{2021:facial-fe} using the E8-lattice decoder as the \texttt{Decode} sub-algorithm is reproduced as-is in~\Cref{algo:facial-fe}, adapted to use symbols consistent with our work. $H_k$ denotes a cryptographic hash with a random key $k$.

-\paragraph{\facialfe is not ideal.} \facialfe can satisfy \Cref{prop:noise-tol} because the linearity of lattices allows for correction of errors within the Voronoi cell, which is an approximation for correction of errors within some \Lt distance.
-However, it does not satisfy the security property~\Cref{prop:approx-non-inv}.
-Notably, it releases a public helper string $p$, which contains a string $ss$ (called a secure sketch output).
-The key issue is that the construction uses a {\em deterministic} decoder, i.e., there is no randomization in producing $ss$.
-Since $c$ is determined by $\x$ for a fixed lattice, $ss$ = $c - \x$ can reveal a lot of information about $\x$.
-Our attacks in~\Cref{sec:attack} take advantage of this weakness and use $ss$ to find an $\x'$ close to $\x$. \algoFacialFEGenRep